dPaskhin/unique/README.md

 # @dpaskhin/unique

-**@dpaskhin/unique** is a TypeScript library that ensures the uniqueness of generated values.
-It wraps any function to reject duplicate values and generate new ones until a unique result is produced.
-Useful for cases where you need unique random values or want to prevent repeated results.
+**@dpaskhin/unique** is a TypeScript library for generating unique values.
+It ensures no duplicates by rejecting repeats and retrying until a new result is found.
+Ideal for ensuring non-repeated random values.

 ## Installation